nawforce/apex-link/README.md

 To create a jar use:

     mvn package

-### Linking

-In spirit ApexLink attempts to reproduce the functionality provided by traditional toolchain linkers in that it reads the package and tries to resolve all symbols to ensure they exist in the correct form.
-To do this it reads and parses the metadata in the package.
-In practice it's quite a long way from being useful as a linker but can report some simple syntactical problems in Apex code.

-To run just a scan of a package use:

-     java -jar target/uber-apexlink-0.4.1.jar <packagage directory>

-If any errors are found these will be reported back to the console.

 ### Maven

-To use in a maven project add the following to your pom.xml
+To use the jar in a maven project add the following to your pom.xml

     <dependency>
         <groupId>com.github.nawforce</groupId>